DragonflyStats/DSS/DSS2/Quiz2.md

 ---------------------------------------------------------
-### question 10.
+### Question 10.
 In R, what is the parent frame?

 * It is the environment in which a function was defined [Incorrect Response ]

 * It is the package search list

-* It is the environment in which a function was called
+* ***It is the environment in which a function was called***

 * It is always the global environment [Incorrect Response ]

+#### How are free variables in R functions resolved?

+The parent frame of a function evaluation is the environment in which the function was called.
+It is not necessarily numbered one less than the frame number of the current evaluation, nor is it the environment within which the function was defined.